Why Don’t Edibles Work for Me?

 Once ingested, the cannabis edible works its way through the digestive tract and is absorbed by the small intestine.

-Digesting weed means its effects can take longer to kick in.
+Digesting THC means its effects can take longer to kick in.
 Typically, people who have ingested cannabis edibles can expect to feel the effects within an hour.
-Unlike smoking, the effects can last longer than six hours.

-Some habits, like consuming cannabis edibles on an empty stomach, can cause intoxication sooner.
-This is not recommended, as it can make the experience overwhelming, especially for new users.
+Some habits, like consuming cannabis edibles on an empty stomach, can cause effects to be felt sooner.
+However, this is not recommended.
 Taking edibles with food can help mitigate any adverse side effects and enhance product absorption, resulting in a gradual, more manageable high.

-Cannabis edibles may also provide relief from some gastrointestinal issues or digestive issues, such as irritable bowel syndrome, although research is limited.
+Cannabis edibles may also provide relief from some gastrointestinal issues or digestive issues, such as irritable bowel syndrome.

 Bonus: Tips for Storing THC Chocolate Bars in the Freezer